PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func nextResult() -> Int
 ```

 Returns the next result in a multi-result execution.
-Most commonly used in a while loop to produce an effect similar to running forEachRow(). e.g.:
+Most commonly used in a while loop to produce an effect similar to running forEachRow().
+For example:

 ```swift
     var results = [[String?]]()